eXPerience83/DKNCloud-HAS/README.md

   - HVACMode.FAN_ONLY: sends P2=3.
   - HVACMode.DRY: sends P2=5.
   - HVACMode.AUTO (forced via configuration): sends P2=4.
-- **set_temperature:** Sends an event with P8 for HEAT/AUTO modes or P7 for COOL mode, using the device’s temperature limits and formatting the value as an integer with ".0" appended.
+- **set_temperature:** Sends an event with P8 for HEAT/AUTO modes or P7 for COOL mode, using the device’s temperature limits.
+The value is forced to be an integer with “.0” appended.
-- **set_fan_speed:** Uses P3 to adjust fan speed in COOL and FAN_ONLY mode and P4 in HEAT/AUTO mode.
+- **set_fan_speed:** Uses P3 to adjust fan speed in COOL and FAN_ONLY modes and P4 in HEAT/AUTO modes.

-The API returns additional data (firmware, brand, available fan speeds, temperature limits, etc.) that the integration uses:
+The API returns additional data (such as firmware, brand, available fan speeds, and temperature limits) that the integration uses:
 - The field `availables_speeds` defines the valid fan speed options.
 - The fields `min_limit_cold`, `max_limit_cold`, `min_limit_heat`, and `max_limit_heat` define the valid temperature ranges.
-- Temperatures are always sent as integer values with a ".0" appended (e.g., 23 → "23.0").
+- All temperature values are sent as integers with “.0” appended (for example, 23 becomes “23.0”).

 > **Important:**
 > Daikin climate equipment uses two consigns (one for heat and one for cold).
 Change the mode first (e.g., to heat) and then adjust the temperature.
 Although the original package defined modes up to "8", our tests indicate that only modes 1–5 produce an effect.
-Note that fan speed commands differ for cold and heat modes.
+Also note that fan speed commands differ for cold and heat modes.

 ## Installation